 - Increase the lifetime value of donors

-Design and Write Direct Mail With Online Integration in Mind
+Design and Write Direct Mail With Online in Mind

 In order for your direct mail to be effective, recipients need to open it in the first place.
-A well branded envelope can help with that.
-Effective direct mail pieces actually have a lot in common with their more advanced alternative: email.
-Your email communications are an extension of your brand and your direct mail letters are an opportunity for branding as well.
+A well branded envelope or postcard can help with that.
+Effective direct mail pieces actually have a lot in common with email.
+Your email communications are an extension of your brand and your direct mail letters are an opportunity to take that branding further as well.
 Each piece of mail should have a similar look and feel to the design of your website, emails, and social media pages.